 4. Pay down debt

 The most common issue that weighs credit scores down is missed debt payments.
 Missing debt payments often stems from having too much debt and not enough income.
 The combination of the two can quickly spiral out of control.
-High debt balances and utilization rates are some of the most significant red flags to lenders, so paying down debt should always be a priority.
+High debt balances and credit utilization rates are some of the biggest red flags to lenders, so paying down debt should always be a priority.
 Look for ways to consolidate debt with high interest rates.

 Consider using the debt avalanche or the debt snowball method to reign in any out-of-control debts.
 If that doesn’t work, it might be helpful to work with a credit counselor.
 They’re a free advisory service for people who are struggling with their credit and finances.
 Working with a credit counselor can also help your underlying personal finance issues, because they will help you set up a debt management plan.